tdegeus/goose-thesis/README.md

 By default most of the standard LaTeX packages are loaded.
 Any of these packages can be reloaded, with other defaults, without problems.
 In addition, the title and the author should be specified.

->   Note that the first line `%!TEX program = xelatex` is only needed if a non-LaTeX-standard font is selected.
-In fact, only when an editor is used which supports compiler selection this way.
-For those unfamiliar, XeLaTeX is similar to `pdflatex` but it allows for the usage of TrueType-fonts.

 ## Options

 *   `garamond`, `times`, `verdana`

     Choose a font.
 The default computer-modern font is used if no font is specified.
+If you select one of these fonts, switch in compilation from using `pdflatex` to `xelatex`.
+XeLaTeX is similar to `pdflatex` but it allows for the usage of TrueType-fonts.

 *   `narrow`